 Stacy A. Cordery

 The job of the historian is not to lobby for or against the subject of her research, but to attempt to treat as objectively as possible both the documentary evidence and the final analysis.
 If I can do that while recreating the desires and fears, the antipathies and passions of my subjects, then I will have succeeded.
-I am honored to have you read my biographies, and I am always glad to hear from you.

 My editor at Viking/Penguin is Emily Wunderlich.